Therapy for Depression

 For depression we will:

 1.)
-Spend a lot of time building motivation to change.
+Spend time building motivation to change.

 2.)
 Address feelings of hopelessness.